-For more information on the support group, visit muschealth.org, call Alyssa Rheingold at 843-792-8209, Sara Delmas at 843-792-9524, or Easther LaRoche at 843-745-2250.
-The support group and other specialized services for survivors of homicide are funded in part through a Victims of Crime

-Act grant by the SC Attorney General's Office.
+For more information on the support group, visit muschealth.org, call NCVC at 843-792-8209.
+The support group and other specialized services for survivors of homicide are funded in part through a Victims of Crime Act grant by the SC Attorney General's Office.